-14) The reliability standards in relation to the interruption of supply to individual customers that apply to Horizon Power under the Reliability Code should remain unchanged.
+15) The reliability standards for the interruption of supply to individual customers that apply to Horizon Power under the Reliability Code should remain unchanged.

-8 Distribution Network Reliability Standards
+9 Distribution Network Reliability Standards

 The Reliability Code and the Access Arrangement both include reliability standards that apply to distribution networks.